calmh/dst/README.md

 There's currently no protocol specification document apart from the code.
 One will be written once it's proven to work and the formats can be locked down.

+The API follows the usual `net` conventions and should be familiar.

 Documentation
 -------------